-- (c) the amendment would benefit end users in the long term. - (2) An amendment under subsection (1) can only be made once the Regulator has considered any written representations made by the licensee and any other interested party. - (3) In this section, the power to amend a licence includes the power to change, add or remove any term or condition.
+(4) In this section, the power to amend a licence includes the power to change, add or remove any term or condition.

-21. Suspension or revocation of licence
+22. Suspension or revocation of a licence

-- (1) This section applies where an individual or class licensee is in substantial and continuing breach of - (a) any of the provisions of the licence, - (b) any codes of practice, directions, decisions, statements, instructions, notifications and technical rules and standards issued under section $8(1)(a)^{28}$ , or - (c) any of its obligations under this Ordinance. - (2) Where this section applies in relation to an individual licence, the Regulator may- - (a) suspend the licence for a specified period, or - (b) revoke the licence. - (3) Where this section applies in relation to a class licence, the Regulator may revoke the licensee's registration as a class licensee. - (4) Before taking action under this section, and subject to subsection (5), the Regulator must notify the licensee in writing of the intention to take action, including the reasons therefor, and- - (a) give the licensee an opportunity to avoid action under this section by remedying the breach if the breach is, in the reasonable view of the Regulator, remediable, or - (b) give the licensee a period of at least 28 days to make written representations in response to the Regulator's proposed actions. - (5) The Regulator may take action under this section without complying with subsections (4)(a) and (4)(b) if- - (a) the Regulator gave notice to the licensee of the intention to take action under this section in respect of one or more previous breaches referred to in subsection (1), and - (b) the Regulator is satisfied that the licensee should not be given an opportunity to avoid action under this section, having regard to the previous breach or breaches.
+- (1) This section applies where an individual or class licensee is in material breach of- - (a) any of the provisions of the licence, - (b) any codes of practice, directions, decisions, statements, instructions, notifications and technical rules and standards issued under section $8(1)(a)^{22}$, or - (c) any of its obligations under this Ordinance. - (2) Where this section applies, the Regulator, having regard to the nature and specific circumstances of the breach, may- - (a) amend the licence in accordance with section 21^{23} , - (b) suspend the licence for a specified period, - (c) revoke the licence, - (d) take any other action appropriate to the circumstances, or - (e) take no further action. - (3) Where this section applies in relation to a registerable class licence, the Regulator may revoke the licensee's registration as a class licensee. - (4) Before taking action under this section, and subject to subsection (5), the Regulator must notify the licensee in writing of the intention to take action, including the reasons therefor, and- - (a) give the licensee an opportunity to avoid action under this section by remedying the breach if the breach is, in the reasonable view of the Regulator, remediable, or - (b) give the licensee a period of at least 14 days to make written representations in response to the Regulator's proposed actions. - (5) The Regulator may take action under this section without complying with subsection (4) if- - (a) the Regulator gave notice to the licensee of the intention to take action under this section in respect of one or more previous breaches referred to in subsection (1), and - (b) the Regulator is satisfied that the licensee should not be given an opportunity to avoid action under this section. - (6) Action taken by the Regulator under this section must-